george-hawkins/arf-drone/pixhawk-setup.md

 But most importantly initially, the ground control application is used to setup and configure your flight controller.
 It's use after this is optional.
 Once you've connected your flight controller to your computer via USB you can use the ground control application to update the flight stack (either [ArduCopter](http://ardupilot.org/copter/) or [PX4](http://px4.io/) in our case), calibrate the craft's sensors and setup the flight stack (configuring things such as flight modes).

-There are a number of ground control applications - the two most popular are [Mission Planner](http://ardupilot.org/planner/) and [QGroundControl](http://qgroundcontrol.com/).
-Mission Planner only supports the ArduPilot flight stack and only runs on Windows.
-QGroundControl supports both ArduPilot and PX4 and it runs on Windows, Mac and Linux.
+There are a number of ground control applications - the two most popular are [Mission Planner](http://ardupilot.org/planner/) (MP) and [QGroundControl](http://qgroundcontrol.com/) (QGC).
+MP only supports the ArduPilot flight stack and only runs on Windows.
+QGC supports both ArduPilot and PX4 and it runs on Windows, Mac and Linux.

-However Mission Planner is by far the most used, so despite the fact that I use a Mac myself I'll go through setup using Mission Planner on Windows first.
+However MP is by far the most used, so despite the fact that I use a Mac myself I'll go through setup using MP on Windows first.

 Note: the ArduCopter site describes another ground control application called APM Planner 2 (APMP2) as the [best one for Mac and Linux](http://ardupilot.org/copter/docs/common-choosing-a-ground-station.html#apm-planner-2-0).
 But this is just a plug for a project that's closely associated with ArduPilot.
-I found that the most common questions asked regarding it were of the form "I can do X in Mission Planner, how do I do X in APMP2?" with the answer almost invariably of the form "You can't do X in APMP2, APMP2 isn't really intended for that use case."
+I found that the most common questions asked regarding it were of the form "I can do X in MP, how do I do X in APMP2?" with the answer almost invariably of the form "You can't do X in APMP2, APMP2 isn't really intended for that use case."
 So it seems they're not even aiming to create a full feature ground control application, it's unclear though what particular audience they are targeting.

 TODO: add pointer to [`windows-vm.md`](windows-vm.md) and add note on the need to add a [USB filter](windows-vm.md#usb-filters) for the Pixhawk.

 Drivers
 -------

-TL;DR on Windows all necessary drivers for the Pixhawk are installed for you when you install Mission Planner (or QGroundControl).
+TL;DR on Windows all necessary drivers for the Pixhawk are installed for you when you install MP.

 For reasons we won't go into here Microsoft Windows has a much bigger issue than Mac or Linux with small hobbyist electronic devices that aren't backed by big corporations (who can pay up for a USB vendor ID and Windows certification).